-In the vast majority of cases, the lung damage that leads to COPD is caused by long-term cigarette smoking.
-But there are likely other factors at play in the development of COPD, such as a genetic susceptibility to the disease, because only about 20 to 30 percent of smokers may develop COPD.
+In the vast majority of people with COPD, the lung damage that leads to COPD is caused by long-term cigarette smoking.
+But there are likely other factors at play in the development of COPD, such as a genetic susceptibility to the disease, because not all smokers develop COPD.

 For adults with COPD related to AAt deficiency, treatment options include those used for people with more-common types of COPD.
 In addition, some people can be treated by replacing the missing AAt protein, which may prevent further damage to the lungs.